 Cooking Method: If a faster thawing method is required, such as using a microwave or running cold water over the food, make sure to cook the food immediately after thawing to minimize the time spent in the temperature danger zone (41°F to 135°F or 5°C to 57°C).

-See also How to cook an omlette
+See also How long to cook fried chicken breast

 3. Proper Cooking